i-walker/arrow-docset/README.md

 ## Contributions

+This beautiful library deserves a dash-docset.
+Help me to create a more discoverable version of this minimal example.

+To enable all features we will use [dashing](https://github.com/technosophos/dashing) It is pretty straight-forward, we map [Dash Datatypes](https://kapeli.com/docsets#supportedentrytypes) to Arrow.

+PR's are very welcomed !
+Visit the [dashing website](https://github.com/technosophos/dashing) to get started.

 Your development environment is the [next.arrow-kt.io file](https://github.com/i-walker/Arrow-Docset/tree/master/next.arrow-kt.io).
 Add the appropriate mappings to dashing.json under selector.
 Check-out the issues.